ankitkulkarni21/storyblok-accessibility-auditor/README.md

 The entire application runs on separate, dedicated services.
 This showcases a robust, real-world deployment strategy and allows both the frontend and backend to be scaled independently.

 Technology & Deployment:
-Our project utilizes a high-performance stack for speed and reliability:
+Our project utilizes a high-performance stack for speed and reliability

 1. Frontend (UI): Technology used - Vue.js 3 (Composition API)	& Hosted on Vercel